 What I learned: That a few words can change a life.
 That the impossible can come true, especially if we make it happen.
 That nobody knows your healing capacity more than you do, or in this case, more than your family does.
 And most of all, that the journey of a mother and daughter is rarely easy, but always cathartic, especially when one or both of you has chosen to be a healer.
 More thoughts on finding and being a great healer

 Hong and Mike Curley have helped me truly understand the phrase ‘home is where they understand you’.
 It’s not easy being a first-generation Australian – I’ve battled bullies and racism no end, and still cop flak from relatives for being a girl (in China, they might have aborted me).
 Nevertheless, I have fallen and risen over and over again, becoming a truly deep being in the process.
 As they say, ‘smooth waters do not make for skilful sailors’.

 I hope you have enjoyed this blog on one of my life mentors.
 Amusingly, Hong has been seeing 11:11 since she met me!
 Plus, I fell pregnant with Charlie within two weeks of her Quantum Healing Retreat.
 We have definitely helped each other in many ways.
 Here are links to Hong’s work:

-Living Now article on Hong and her mother – I am not a worthless piece of sh#1t and How did she forgive her family’s killers?
+Living Now article on Hong and her mum – I am not a worthless piece of sh#1t and How did she forgive her family’s killers?

-I’d also like to acknowledge Vivian Tong from The Quantum Healing Centre, a Master 33 Lifepath (Spiritual Rockstar and Master Healer), who has always given me hope and been a cheerleader at so many events.
+I’d also like to acknowledge Vivian Tong a Master 33 Lifepath, who has been a cheerleader at so many events.

 Choosing a Great Healer – The Good, Bad and Downright Confusing